mbaytas/weatherlight/README.md

 Our capabilities and experience includes:

-- Research and innovation strategy, project design, and funding
+- Research and innovation strategy, project design, and funding.
-- Organization design for creativity and innovation
+- Organization design for creativity and innovation.
-- Foresight and positioning guidance
+- Foresight and positioning guidance.
-- Visual communication and editorial design
+- Visual communication and editorial design.
-- Prototyping
+- Prototyping.
-- Research methodology
+- Research methodology.
-- Talent search and evaluation
+- Talent search and evaluation.
-- Curriculum design and delivery
+- Curriculum design and delivery.
-- Academic-commercial partnerships
+- Academic-commercial partnerships.

 </div><!-- .row -->